BlueAndGold - At Long Last, Notre Dame (Hopefully) Gets An Extended Homestand

 Other notes

-• N.C.
-State, despite its recent surge and .500 conference mark, still has a negative adjusted efficiency margin in league games.
+• North Carolina State, despite its recent surge and .500 conference mark, still has a negative adjusted efficiency margin in league games.
 The Wolfpack are ranked 10th in the conference in offensive efficiency and 11th on defense in their 16 league games.

 • This is a meeting of a turnover-prone offense and a defense that rarely forces turnovers.
-N.C.
-State gives the ball away every fifth possession in ACC play (13th), while Notre Dame forces a turnover on just 12.5 percent of defensive possessions (last).
+North Carolina State gives the ball away every fifth possession in ACC play (13th), while Notre Dame forces a turnover on just 12.5 percent of defensive possessions (last).

-• Junior guard Trey Wertz is 12-for-19 (63.2 percent) on two-point attempts in his last five games after hitting only 10 of his first 34 attempts inside the arc (29 percent) in his first 12 games.
+• Junior guard Trey Wertz is 12 of 19 (63.2 percent) on two-point attempts in his last five games after hitting only 10 of his first 34 attempts inside the arc (29.4 percent) in his first 12 games.
 Before starting this recent stretch, he went three straight games without making a two-pointer.

-• N.C.
-State’s leading scorer Devon Daniels, who averages 16.5 points per game, tore his ACL in late January.
+• North Carolina State’s leading scorer Devon Daniels, who averages 16.5 points per game, tore his ACL in late January.
 Junior wing Jericole Hellems is the top scorer among the team’s healthy players, averaging 13.1 points and 5.3 rebounds.
 He shoots 46.5 percent overall and 42.5 on threes.

 • Wolfpack sophomore forward Manny Bates is fifth nationally in blocks per game, at 3.0.